winjs-dev/winjs-docs/src/guides/routes.md

   import { ref } from 'vue';
   import { definePageMeta } from 'winjs';

-  // 可以在路由拦截器里(router.beforeEach)获取当前设置的 meta 字段
+  // You can get the currently set meta field in the route interceptor (router.beforeEach)

-  // 1. 推荐使用 definePageMeta()
+  // 1.
+Recommended: use definePageMeta()
   definePageMeta({
     meta: {
       title: 'pageMeta'